High School Equestrian Athlete

 designed emblems and pins, exclusively for equestrian athletes in grades 9-12.

 "High school equestrians have earned their place among the most dedicated athletes,"

-shared John Long, USEF Chief Executive Officer.
+shared former USEF Chief Executive Officer John Long.
 "Not only are they putting in long

 hours to train for and compete in the sport they love — they do so while taking the